Hotpoint Home Appliances

 HydroForce is a dishwasher technology that increases the water pressure and spray intensity in the dishwasher’s wash cycle, improving the removal of tough or baked-on food residues.
 It is positioned as a performance technology for households that regularly deal with heavily soiled cookware and dishes.

 Hotpoint has been the subject of a number of appliance safety notices and product recalls over the years, most notably in relation to tumble dryers.
-In 2015, a significant safety notice was issued covering certain Hotpoint, Indesit, and Creda tumble dryer models which were identified as presenting a fire risk under specific conditions.
-The affected models were sold between 2004 and 2015.
-A modification programme was subsequently carried out across the affected appliances.
+From 2015, a significant safety notice was in force covering certain Hotpoint, Indesit, and Creda tumble dryer models which were identified as presenting a fire risk under specific conditions.
+The affected models were sold between 2004 and 2015 – a modification programme was carried out across the affected appliances.
+The recall and modification work were handled by Whirlpool Corporation, which owned the brands at the time.
+For more on this recall and what to check on an older tumble dryer, see our coverage of Whirlpool home appliances and tumble dryer safety.

-Buying and servicing Hotpoint appliances in the UK
+Where can you buy and service Hotpoint appliances in the UK?

 Hotpoint appliances are available through a wide range of UK retailers including major electrical chains, supermarkets, and online retailers, as well as directly through Hotpoint’s own website at hotpoint.co.uk, which offers direct delivery and installation.
-Hotpoint operates its own repair and service team, accessible by phone on 0333 207 2152, offering both in-warranty and out-of-warranty repair services.
+Hotpoint operates its own repair and service team, accessible through the contact options on the Hotpoint UK website, offering both in-warranty and out-of-warranty repair services.

 For out-of-warranty repairs, Hotpoint Care Plans are available for ongoing repair protection.
 Independent national repair networks listed in our national service providers guide also service Hotpoint appliances across all major categories.
 If you need to look up a Hotpoint error code or fault light sequence, our appliance error codes guide covers Hotpoint and Indesit error codes in detail.
 Genuine Hotpoint spare parts are available through our appliance spare parts section.